 We strongly suggest the fridge method for hibernation.
 We find this to be the safest and most effective method available.
 A domestic fridge temperature is around 5°c and opening the door for a few seconds daily will ensure adequate air supply.

 Brick garages can also be used, but you must be on guard as you have less control over the outdoor temperatures.

 Place your tortoise in a tightly fitting plastic tub (such as a margarine/ ice cream tub) containing soil/compost.
 Place this tub in a cardboard box (such as a shoe box) containing poly chippings – these are an excellent insulation buffer – you can also use shredded paper if the chippings are not available.
 Ensure that these boxes are not air tight, and that they both have air holes.
 You can secure the lid with elastic bands.

 4 years = 16 weeks

-Immediately after awakening let the tortoise acclimatize at room temperature for around half an hour.
-Whilst the tortoise acclimatizes turn on the basking lamps, etc. We recommend that you bathe the tortoise for around 10 mins or so in warm water this allows the tortoise to re-hydrate and flush out the toxins within the tortoise’s body.
-You can place the tortoise back into the tortoise table, on the days following increase the room temperature and bathe daily.
+Immediately after awakening you should let the tortoise acclimatise at room temperature for around half an hour.
+Whilst the tortoise acclimatizes, turn on the basking and UV lamps in the tortoise table.
+We recommend that you bathe your tortoise for 10 minutes or so in lukewarm water; this will allow your tortoise to rehydrate and flush out the toxins in its body.
+After bathing, place your tortoise back into the tortoise table.
+In the days following awakening, you should increase the room temperature and bathe daily.
 Feeding should commence within a day or two.
-If your tortoise hasn’t eaten within five days then we suggest you give us a call or contact a vet for advice
+If your tortoise hasn’t eaten within five days of waking up after hibernation we suggest you give us a call or contact a vet for advice.